dpgonzale/ML-from-scratch/README.md

 # ML-from-scratch
 Learning ML and Data Science from the ground up.

+  KerasImagePreProcessing.ipynb: Examples using Keras Image prepreprocessing.

-1st file vector and matrix python functions without use of NumPy.
+  VecUtils.ipynb: Vector and matrix python functions without use of NumPy.